 Factor Individual Items Support Athletic participation is an important factor in the holistic formation of teenagers.
 School support for a high-quality athletics program should be a Catholic high school priority.
 Athletics is an essential part of the mission of our Catholic high school.
 The added costs of athletics to my high school's budget are worth it.
-In my experience, athletics programs are over-emphasized in Catholic high schools.
 Athletic experiences are as important as academic experiences in a Catholic high school.
 Athletic experiences are as important as faith experiences in a Catholic high school.
 Value In considering the Catholic high school where I work, I believe that parents place a great deal of emphasis on its athletics program.
 In considering the Catholic high school I work at, I believe that students place a great deal of emphasis on its athletics program.
 The public views my Catholic high school as being among the most competitive athletic programs in my state.
 My high school's athletic teams are among the most competitive in my state.
-I believe that the enrollment in my Catholic high school would decline without a competitive athletic program.
 Coaches Athletic coaches should serve full time in another role in the school to help advance the mission of Catholic high schools.
 Athletic coaches should attend school retreats or service opportunities.
 Athletic coaches should be visible contributors to the faith rituals on campus to help advance the mission of Catholic high schools.
 Athletic coaches should prioritize academic excellence to help advance the mission of Catholic high schools.
 Faith Only high school coaches who are Catholic should coach in a Catholic high school.
 Athletic practices should begin with prayer.
 Athletic games/contests should begin with prayer.
 Mission It is important that the athletic director have a mission orientation.
-It is important that coaches have a mission orientation.